Designer: Christopher Dresser (British, Glasgow, Scotland 1834–1904 Mulhouse)

 Culture: British, Birmingham

-Gilt and silver-plated white metal, split bamboo, leather-covered wood with velvet and glazed cotton linings
+Medium: Gilt and silver-plated brass; split bamboo; leather covered wood with velvet on the underside and glazed cotton linings